xVice/ECS3D/README.md

 ![ecs img](https://github.com/xVice/storage/blob/main/ghimg.PNG?raw=true)

-ECS3D.ECSEngine is a C# library for building 3D game engines using the Entity-Component-System architecture.
+ECS3D.ECSEngine is a C# WinForms library for building 3D game engines using the Entity-Component-System architecture.
 It provides functionality for managing game entities, components, cameras, rendering, and more.

 ## Table of Contents